tani/markdown-it-mathjax3/README.md

 \end{array}$$
 ```

+## Syntax

+Math parsing in markdown is designed to agree with the conventions set by pandoc:

+    Anything between two $ characters will be treated as TeX math.
+The opening $ must
+    have a non-space character immediately to its right, while the closing $ must
+    have a non-space character immediately to its left, and must not be followed
+    immediately by a digit.
+Thus, $20,000 and $30,000 won’t parse as math.
+If for some
+    reason you need to enclose text in literal $ characters, backslash-escape them and
+    they won’t be treated as math delimiters.

 ## Math Syntax Support

 KaTeX is based on TeX and LaTeX.
 Support for both is growing.
 Here's a list of